Muhammad Ssegirinya: Background

 Ssegirinya was born in Butale, Kadugala, Masaka District, Uganda on 17 January 1987, to a family of Catholics as the first of five children.
 While at NTV's 'Tuwaye' show, Ssegirinya narrated his childhood as one that was full of poverty which even forced him to sell sugarcane from his peasant father who he described as a very poor peasant man.
 At birth he was named Richard Ssegirinya but later adopted the name Muhammad after switching religion from Roman Catholicism to Islam.
 While on a local tv show 'omuntu wabantu' Ssegirinya said that he studied his primary at Kadugala P/S and scored 13 Aggregates.
 He also attended Kaddugala Secondary school and Pimba secondary school in Kyebando for secondary school education.
 According to official documents that Ssegirinya used to contest the parliamentary seat for Kawempe North, he held a certificate in Urban food experience from Netherlands and basing on that Ugandan newspaper The Observer in a story that discussed the education levels of Uganda's Members of Parliament reported that he is one of the least educated members of the August house since that certificate is an equivalent to a Uganda Advanced Certificate of Education which is the bare minimum qualification for the role.

 Ssegirinya died in Kampala on 9 January 2025, at the age of 37.
-The by-election for his seat is was held on 13 March 2025.
+The by-election for his seat was held on 13 March 2025.
+The National Unity Platform (NUP) candidate Elias Luyimbazi Nalukoola was declared the winner.